-- Write down as many things as you can think of that you're grateful for.
-Pick three that you're going to say "thank you" for today
+- Write down as many things as you can think of that you're grateful for

 - Write a thank-you note to someone

-- Doodle in a sketchbook or on post-it notes.
-Don't try to draw anything, just doodle shapes and textures
+- Doodle random shapes in a sketchbook or on post-it notes

-- Sit with your favorite essential oil and just. breathe.
+- Sit and enjoy your favorite essential oil or perfume

 - Grab a notebook and write free-form for five minutes.
-You can write your feelings, thoughts, plans, to-do's, whatever comes to mind, in stream-of-consciousness.
 Give yourself permission to throw it away when you're finished, if you like

-- Write down three things to tell your spouse on your next date night
+- Write down funny three things to tell your spouse on your next date night

 - Make a cup of tea, slowly, with attention